KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     PS:\> $ageList | Measure-Object
     count : 1

-Even though the `.count` property tells you how many values it has.
+Even though the `.count` property tells you how many values it contains.

     PS:\> $ageList.count
     2